Consensys/doc.teku/docs/get-started/manage-memory.md

 ## Manage the heap dump

 If an out of memory error occurs, the heap dump file is placed in the directory that Teku runs from.
-The heap dump file is potentially large (1-2GB), to specify the directory to place the file, set the `-XX:HeapDumpPath` Java option to the required path.
+The heap dump file can be 1-2 GB in size.
+To specify the directory to place the file, set the `-XX:HeapDumpPath` Java option to the required path.

 <Tabs>
   <TabItem value="Environment variable" label="Environment variable" default>